imminent-tuba/thesis/README.md

 # Charlie Chatterbot

-uai.website
+We are live at [uai.website](uai.website)!

 ### Machine Learning Slackbot + Data Visualizations
-Charlie the Chatterbot learns more and more over time.
-It can be [difficult](http://blogs.microsoft.com/blog/2016/03/25/learning-tays-introduction/) to keep track of what a machine learning bot is learning, so we run the conversations through sentiment analysis and display live graphs on the "personality" of the bot.
+Charlie the Chatterbot is a Machine Learning Chatbot that integrates with Slack.
+Place the Slack bot into your channel and the bot will be automatically trained on all of the conversations in that particular channel.
-Currently, we support Slack messenger.
+Over time, the bot will learn and represent the culture of the Slack channel.
+All of the data that the bot learns from is also analyzed through Alchemy's sentiment analysis, and displayed in graph form.

 ### Installation
 If you need to set up a Python dev environment, check out this [guide](https://github.com/imminent-tuba/thesis/wiki/Python-Environment-Setup) in our wiki.